nlebedenco/Carambolas/Doc/README-Carambolas.Net.md

 IPv6 is more demanding and requires every link to support an MTU of at least 1280 octets; routers are free to use links with physically smaller MTUs but must reassemble any fragments before forwarding a complete IPv6 frame again.

 Generally we can expect physical links in use in the public Internet to have MTUs of 1500 octets.
-This value is the default MTU for [802.3 Ethernet](https://www.ietf.org/rfc/rfc1042.txt), although there are extensions to support much larger MTUs, such as 9,000 octets (so called jumbo frames).
+This value is the default MTU for 802.3 Ethernet, [RFC 1042](https://www.ietf.org/rfc/rfc1042.txt), although there are extensions to support much larger MTUs, such as 9,000 octets (so called jumbo frames).
 On the other hand, the way that IP is actually carried over in such links often involves tunnels of various kinds, such as VLANs, MPLS, and VPNs; these all add small amounts of overhead to each packet, and so the MTU is often anything from 4 to 12 or more octets smaller than 1500.
 In practice, there's no easy way to reliably determine the MTU for a path.
 Path MTU Discovery (PMTUD) is the closet we can get but it's a complex subject with a lot of subtleties.

 A sender can set the DF (Don't Fragment) flag in the IPv4 header, asking intermediate routers to never fragment a packet.
 Instead a router faced with a smaller
 MTU will send an ICMP packet back (ICMP Fragmentation needed, Type 3, Code 4) informing the sender to reduce the MTU for this connection.
 IPv6 does not support